coder/coder/docs/user-guides/README.md

 can be VMs, Kubernetes clusters, storage buckets, or whatever else [Terraform](https://developer.hashicorp.com/terraform/docs) lets you dream up.

-The resources that run the agent are described as _computational resources_, while those that don't are called _peripheral resources_.

-Each resource may also be _persistent_ or _ephemeral_ depending on whether they're destroyed on workspace stop.

 Coder Workspaces are managed by the workspace agent, which facilitates [connections](./workspace-access.md).